 As directed by the Governor and building on work conducted under the California WaterFix effort, the Department of Water Resources is pursuing a new environmental review and planning process for the DCP’s single tunnel proposal.
 DCP paired with complementary projects identified in the Governor’s draft Water Resilience Portfolio(opens in new tab) intend to improve water recycling, recharge depleted groundwater reserves, strengthen existing levee protections and improve Delta water quality in order to build a resilient water supply for California’s communities and economy.

-What is CDFW’s Role in the Delta Conveyance Project Process?
+CDFW’s Role in the Delta Conveyance Project Process

 CDFW’s primary role in the DCP process is to ensure compliance with the California Environmental Quality Act (CEQA) and the California Endangered Species Act (CESA).
 The Water Branch is the lead for CDFW’s review of DCP documents.
 As the lead, the Water Branch coordinates with other CDFW branches including the Habitat Conservation Planning Branch, Fisheries Branch, and appropriate Regions to provide technical input in the preparation of the DCP documents.

 CDFW’s roles in the CEQA and CESA processes are as follows:

 CEQA: CDFW is a trustee agency under CEQA and is responsible for protecting the natural resources in the public trust (Fish and Game Code § 1802).
 Since DWR will be seeking an Incidental Take Permit for DCP, CDFW will also be a responsible agency under CEQA.
 As a responsible agency, CDFW must actively participate in DWR’s CEQA process, review DWR’s Environmental Impact Report (EIR), and use that document to prepare and issue findings regarding DCP (CEQA Guidelines, Sections 15096 and 15381).